Caiman (genus): Classification

 The genus Caiman contains three extant (living) species: the Broad-snouted caiman (Caiman latirostris), the Spectacled caiman (Caiman crocodilus), and the Yacare caiman (Caiman yacare).
 There are also several extinct fossil species in the genus - possibly up to eight species.
 The genus Caiman belongs to the caiman subfamily Caimaninae, and the relationships of the living species of caimans can be shown in the cladogram below, based on molecular DNA-based phylogenetic studies:

 The below detailed cladogram of Caimaninae includes extinct fossil species, based on morphological analysis:

 Characteristics

 Caimans are similar to alligators in morphology but differ in having bony plates, known as osteoderms, buried in the skin on the underside.
 The broad-snouted and spectacled caimans are characterised by having a bony ridge across the bridge of the nose just below the eyes.

+Size

 The yacare caiman is the largest species in the genus, attaining an average adult length of 2.5 to 3 m, the spectacled caiman reaches 2 to 2.5 m, with the female rather smaller, and the broad-snouted caiman is the smallest, more typically measuring 1.8 to 2 m for males and 1.2 to 1.4 m for females.